St. Susanna

 Parents seeking to have a child under the age of seven baptized are asked to be registered members of St. Susanna and should attend a Baptismal Preparation Class so that they understand the promises of raising their children in the Catholic faith.
 Parents, as nurturers of the life that God entrusted to them, are the primary catechists of their children.
 The whole church community also bears some responsibility for the development and safeguarding of the grace given at Baptism.
 This help comes from both Godparents/Sponsors and from the church in the form of religious education and faith formation.
 Post-baptisimal catechesis is necessary for personal growth.

-Parents seeking to have an infant or child under the age of seven baptized may contact the Coordinator of Adult Faith Formation for more information or to schedule a Baptismal Preparation Class.
+Parents seeking to have an infant or child under the age of seven baptized may contact the Director of Faith Formation for more information or to schedule a Baptismal Preparation Class.

 Baptism for Adults and Children Who Have Reached the Age of Reason (Age 7):